HardlyDifficult/Tutorials/Chapter2.md

 </details>
 <details><summary>Why not combine these into a single class?</summary>

 As discussed in chapter 1, Unity encourages a component based solution.
-This means that we attempt to make each component focused on a single mechanic for feature.
+This means that we attempt to make each component focused on a single mechanic or feature.
 Doing so simplifies debugging and enables reuse.
 For example, we will be creating another enemy type which will use the same WalkMovement component created for the character above.

 </details>

 ## Create a pattern for death effects